 During times of crisis, brands or businesses that discard discipline in order to capitalize on uncertainty—whether through an ill-timed or aggressive marketing blitz or simply a cavalier attitude—almost always suffer.

 In contrast, those businesses which approach the current situation through the lens of their strategic process—which means always keeping the end consumer in mind—are more likely to emerge with their credibility intact.

 But being disciplined in uncertain times isn’t just about making strategic decisions and ensuring only the sharpest, most focused ideas reach consumers (although that is a big part of it.)

-Discipline also helps companies retain and uphold their deeply held values.
-For example, at CB, a central cornerstone of what we do is ensuring that our work actively improves the lives of consumers, which means we are selective about who we work with, the work we produce, and the effect it has on consumers.
+Discipline also helps companies retain and uphold their deeply-held values.
+For example, at CB, a central cornerstone of what we do is ensuring that our work actively improves the lives of consumers, which means we are selective about who we work with, the work we produce, and its end purpose.

 It would be easy for us to abandon those principles in a moment of transition and seek to capitalize on consumers at their most confused or uncertain.
 That, we’ve committed, we won’t do.
 Instead, we’ll continue a disciplined approach that puts our values first.

 While this seems like an obvious decision to make, it’s not always easy for companies to reconcile their internal values with their external actions.
 A 2014 study from Aarhus University found that many large companies have “two markedly different value systems” between their internal process and their external sense of social responsibility.